stjudecloud/mtsg/dnanexus/mutspec/README.md

 ## Inputs

-  * `multi_sample_vcf`: A multi-sample VCF.
-This file can be either uncompressed or gzipped.
+  * `vcfs`: List of VCF inputs.
+This can be any list of single or multi-sample VCFs.
+The files can be either uncompressed or gzipped.

   * `sample_sheet`: A tab-delimited file (no headers) with two columns: the sample ID and a tag.
 The tag is any arbitrary identifier, typically a